davidd8/davidd8.github.io/influences.md

 * Balaji Srinivasan

 ## Writing that made me think
+* The Incerto (Fooled by Randomness, Black Swan, Bed of Procrustes, Antifragile, Skin in the Game)
 * The Techno Optimist Manifesto
 * The Rational Optimist
 * The End of Faith